getgauge/documentation/user/source/getting_started/creating_a_gauge_project.html.md

+---
+title: Creating a gauge project
+---

 # Creating a gauge project

 ## Command line
 To create or initialize a Gauge project use the `gauge --init` command.
 In an empty directory run